consbio/mbtileserver/README.md

 ### Making request

-Authenticated requests must include the ISO-fromatted date, and a salt-signature combination in the form of:
+Authenticated requests must include the ISO-formatted date, and a salt-signature combination in the form of:
 `<salt>:<signature>`.
 These can be provided as query parameters:

 ```text